-

 Languages

 The student chooses two language courses in blocks 1 and 2 and one course in block 3, and continues to study at least one modern language throughout the cycle.
-They choose the remaining credits from the other two modern languages and/or classical languages and literature.
+They choose the remaining credits from the other two modern languages and/or ancient languages and literatures.

 The student chooses 13 credits of a modern language and 10 credits of another modern or ancient language.